cpaas-core/cpaas-go/exercises/blue-hat/README.md

 ### Generating the name

-Now that the file is parsed, you should write a function to transform a given username (max 8 characters long), into a banner with all letters' representation separated by a space (empty column):
+Now that the file is parsed, you have to write a function to transform a given username (max 8 characters long), into a banner with all letters' representation separated by a space (empty column):

 ```